-This course includes principles and procedures involved in the radiographic positioning of the spinal column, pelvic girdle, upper extremities, lower extremities, and mobile and trauma radiography procedures.
+This course includes principles and procedures involved in the radiographic positioning of the spinal column, pelvic girdle, upper extremities, lower extremities, urinary and digestive system, and mobile and trauma radiography procedures.
 Included is a review of radiographic anatomy on each procedure.
 Prerequisite: Radiographic Procedures I (RTE110)

-RADIOGRAPHIC PROCEDURES III
+RADIOGRAPHIC PROCEDURES III 3 CREDITS